-Between EDU 299 Pre-Teaching Field Experience and Student Teaching secondary student will take the appropriate methods course(s) related to their major.
+Between EDU 299 Pre-Teaching Field Experience and the professional teaching semester, secondary student will take the appropriate methods course(s) related to their major.
 In this course the candidate will be expected to be involved in actual school/field activities including observation, tutoring and instructional participation.
 Additionally, students are required to observe for 15 hours during EDU 304, Educational Psychology, and spend another 15 hours in a field placement while taking EDU 460, Classroom Management.

+Background Checks:

-Background Checks: Candidates entering a MS College program must complete a background check, if student teaching, field experience hours, internships, or practicums are required.
+Candidates entering a MS College program must complete a background check, if student teaching, field experience hours, internships, or practicums are required.
 Candidates must provide evidence, as directed, that a background check has been completed.
 Official confirmation of a cleared background check (no legal violations) must be received by MS College before any student teaching, field experiences, internships, or practicums can be started/completed.

+Transportation:

-Transportation: Transportation to and from the teacher education candidate's placement site is the sole responsibility of the teacher education candidate.
+Transportation to and from the teacher education candidate's placement site is the sole responsibility of the teacher education candidate.
 Most schools have designated parking spaces for teacher education candidates.
 Check with the school secretary regarding parking space.

+Insurance:

-Insurance: Candidates must show proof of liability insurance during orientation week or prior to entering a K-12 classroom during the senior year.
+Candidates must show proof of liability insurance during orientation week or prior to entering a K- 12 classroom during the senior year.

+Reporting Issues:

-Reporting Issues: In the process of completing field experiences, student teaching, internships, or practicums, candidates shall report any witnessed issues or conflicts that are in violation of the MS Code of Ethics to the Program Coordinator/Advisor.
-The information will be reported to the Dean, thereafter.
+In the process of completing field experiences, student teaching, internships, or practicums, candidates shall report any witnessed issues or conflicts that are in violation of the MS Code of Ethics to the Program Coordinator/Advisor.
+The information will be reported to the University Supervisor who will share issues with the Dean.

-THE PROFESSIONAL STUDENT TEACHING SEMESTER
+THE PROFESSIONAL TEACHING SEMESTER

-At the undergraduate level the candidate's professional education program at Mississippi College culminates with professional student teaching during the Professional Student Teaching Semester (PS).
-Other information regarding the Professional Student Teaching Semester can be found in the Student Teaching Handbook.
+At the undergraduate level the candidate's professional education program at Mississippi College culminates with professional student teaching during the Professional Teaching Semester (PTS).
+Other information regarding the Professional Teaching Semester can be found in the Teacher Candidate Handbook.

-Every candidate seeking a Mississippi teaching license in any area is required to complete a Professional Student Teaching Semester.
-This culminating experience affords candidates an opportunity to apply much of what they have learned in their content and professional education courses to actual classrooms in public or state-approved private schools in Mississippi.
-Candidates are admitted to and retained in the Professional Student Teaching Semester according to the following criteria.
+Every candidate seeking a Mississippi teaching license in any area is required to complete a Professional Teaching Semester.
+This culminating experience affords teacher candidates an opportunity to apply much of what they have learned in their content and professional education courses to actual classrooms in public or state-approved private schools in Mississippi.
+Candidates are admitted to and retained in the Professional Teaching Semester according to the following criteria.